srtfisher/Lockdown-WPAdmin/readme.txt

 3. Navigate to the "Lockdown WP" menu

 == Frequently Asked Questions ==
-= How can we add files to the whitelist to hide from the public eye?
+= How can we add files to the white list to hide from the public eye?
 We want to have AJAX and use a custom file, but we can't because it hides it from the public. =

 You can add a file using the 'no_check_files' filter.
 Use this:
 	`
 	function add_my_cool_filter($data)
 	{
 		// You have to accept the $data argument or else it will cause a system meltdown ;)
 		$data[] = 'my-file-name.php';	//	JUST the file name.
 		return $data;
 	}